 Negotiate your salary in IT

-With all that in mind, you should be able to evaluate your worth, regarding a precise job opportunity, and know what range of salary you want to apply for.
+With all that in mind, you should be able to evaluate your worth and know what range of salary you want to apply for.
 Now, it’s time to ask for it!

 Be confident